OuterHavenLLC/App/README.md

 * Prejudiced content cannot be reported further, as it is henceforth considered legal.

 ### Polls
-* Members may now create, block, share and delete Polls
+* Members may now create, block, share and delete Polls.
 * Members may search for and vote on other Member's Polls.

-### Platform Improvements
-* Extensions have been consolidated into a single database, and a new Extension manager has been created.
-* We've streamlined the means by which most content is rendered by consolidating functionality under a new GetContentData() Core object.

 ## 1.1.1: Supplemental
 ### Release Notes